• Skip to primary navigation

 When eating fresh spinach leaves, they should be chewy but not tough.

-Fresh spinach should look vibrant and deep green.
+Fresh spinach should look bright and deep green.

 Avoid purchasing any wilted bags of spinach or show signs of yellowing around the leaves.